agentmorris/camera-trap-ml-survey/README.md

 ### Papers that are more or less pre-publication / alternative versions of another paper that is already included

 ...or were otherwise redundant or out of scope in a way that made summarization unnecessary.
 This section is basically here to remind me that I've already come across something.

+* Raza A, Hanif F, Mohammed HA.
+Analyzing the enhancement of CNN-YOLO and transformer based architectures for real-time animal detection in complex ecological environments.
+Scientific Reports.
+2025 Nov 7;15(1):1-33.

 * Yoshida S, Matsuda Y, Tsubouchi K, Suwa H, Yasumoto K. Wildlife Detection using Motion History Information Captured by Camera Trap in the Dark.
 In Companion Proceedings of the 27th International Conference on Distributed Computing and Networking 2026 Jan 6 (pp. 22-23).